RAK7289V2/RAK7289CV2 WisGate Edge Pro V2 LoRaWAN Network Server Guide

 - Select Text Messaging (SMS) and choose Publish text message.

-- Enter your phone number (active phone number, able to receive text alerts).
+- Enter your phone number (phone number that will receive text alerts).

 - Enter "Test message" for the Message and choose Publish message.